hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/100_How_Distributed_Computing_Works_in_Jet.md

 In this section we'll introduce the basic concepts of DAG-based distributed computing.
-We'll focus on one specific problem, already introduced as our Hello World example in the previous section: the Word Count.
-We'll start from basic Java code that solves the problem for a simple `List` and then gradually move on to a formulation that allows us to solve it for a data source distributed over the whole cluster, efficiently making use of all the available CPU power.
+We'll focus on one specific problem, already introduced as our Hello World example: the Word Count.
+We'll start from some basic Java code that solves the problem for a simple `List` in a single thread and then gradually move on to a formulation that allows us to solve it for a data source distributed over the whole cluster, efficiently making use of all the available CPU power.

-In the second part we'll show you code to create a Jet cluster, build the DAG we designed, and execute it on the cluster.
-Keep in mind that the DAG-building code we present is not what you'd normally use in real-life projects; we use it here because we are explaining the fundamentals of distributed processing.
-The Pipeline API code we present in the end is how it would typically look in your project.
+In the second part we'll show you the Core API code that will directly build the DAG we designed.
+Keep in mind that this not what you'd normally use in real-life projects; we present it here to explain the fundamentals of Jet.
+The Pipeline API code we present at the end of this section is how it would typically look in your project.

 Here is the single-threaded code that counts the words in a `List` of lines of text: